🔥

 How much does spark plug replacement cost for a Ford F-150?

-How long does spark plug replacement take?
+How long does spark plug replacement take and how hard is it?

 External Resources